Woodrow Wilson High School (Dallas): Late 2000s to present

 Kyle Richardson, who served as principal for a five-year period, left in 2016.
 In May of that year was replaced by Michael Dang, previously principal of Judge Barefoot Sanders Law Magnet.
 However Dang resigned in June of that year, Steve Ewing served as principal for 2016–17.
 Roxanne Cheek served as principal for the 2017–18 school year; she left DISD and became a principal at Aikin Elementary School in the Richardson Independent School District.
 In 2018 Michael Moran, previously an assistant principal at Bryan Adams High School, became the principal of Woodrow Wilson.
 In July 2022, former J.L.
 Long principal Chandra Hooper-Barnett became Woodrow's new principal.
+On October 27, 2025, Principal Hooper-Barnett was placed on administrative leave pending an investigation of an incident with an "alleged racial element."

 Campus

-The three story main campus building, made of brick, uses the Neo-Gothic architectural style.
+The three-story main campus building, made of brick, uses the Neo-Gothic architectural style.
 The school library is on the third floor.
 Gene Lyons of Texas Monthly wrote that the design features "all reflect the college-prep institution the school was intended to be" when it was first built, citing the library's bay windows and the large lawn.
 This building is across from Randall Park.

 In 1979 the school was developing its permanent shop facilities in an addition that had a cost of several million dollars.
 Previously the school had few industrial education course offerings, and no permanent shop facility was available.